HomeArticlesHow ToHow to Calculate RSU Tax

 How to Calculate RSU Tax

-Calculate RSU tax at vesting step by step — how supplemental withholding works, why the default rate often falls short, and how to estimate your net shares after tax.
+Calculate RSU tax at vesting step by step — how supplemental withholding works, why the default rate often falls short, and your net shares after tax.

 Overview

-RSUs (Restricted Stock Units) are taxed as ordinary income at vesting — not at grant, and not when you eventually sell the shares.
+RSUs (Restricted Stock Units) get taxed as ordinary income at vesting, not at grant and not when you eventually sell the shares.
 This article walks through exactly how to calculate the tax due on an RSU vesting event, why the standard withholding rate often isn't enough, and how to estimate the net number of shares you actually receive after tax.

-This guide is for employees receiving RSU grants who want to understand their tax obligations before vesting events happen, rather than being surprised at tax filing time.
+It's aimed at employees receiving RSU grants who want to understand their tax obligations before vesting events happen, rather than getting surprised at filing time.

 What You Need